SignalK/SensESP/pcb/README.md

 ---------------
 PCB Use
 ---------------
-This PCB was designed to work with the SensESP Sensor framework specifically for the user with I2C or OneWire sensors.
+This PCB was designed to work with the SensESP Sensor framework specifically for the use with I2C or OneWire sensors.
 Whilst the design allows for 3 sensors to be connected on the same PCB, when using I2C only one sensor is supported by SensESP.
 When using OneWire, multiple sensors can be used on one PCB.

 ---------------
 PCB Notes